peytoncordero/DRI25/data-literacies.md

 1. We start with formulating a research question(s) or hypotheses and set up a project to answer our question(s).
     - E.g. What proportion of the artwork collected and/or hosted in the Met are by non cis-gender men artists and also in public domain?
 2. In the process of setting up the project, we make decisions on what kind of data we think can help us to answer the question.
     - E.g. We may retrieve the data from the Met's [open access data set](https://media.githubusercontent.com/media/metmuseum/openaccess/master/MetObjects.csv).
-We will need to look at what variables exist in the dataset to find out if we can filter by gender and the variables that will correspond to copyrights.
+We will need to look at what variables exist in the dataset to find out if we can filter by gender and the variables that will correspond to copyrights.( Note: if the file opens as a web page, you would need to use your machine's 'save as' option to save it as a csv file to view it in a tabular form.)
 3. After collecting our data we then consider and make decisions in the processes of cleaning.
     - E.g. We have to transform some of the gender values and decide what to do with the missing fields.
 4. We then run our preliminary analysis of the data.